 HOW are you going to conduct the program?
 Will it involve a speaker with a question and answer period?
 A roundtable discussion?
 A panel?
 Can a business partner provide assistance?

-Once your chapter schedules an event, please remember to notify ALA Headquarters via email with the following information.
-Your event will then be added to the ALA site:
+Once your chapter schedules an event, please remember to notify ALA Headquarters via email with the following information:

 - Date and time

 - Contact person(s)